moodle-an-hochschulen/moodle-tool_opcache/README.md

 For these reasons, we have packaged Opcache-GUI as a very simple Moodle admin tool providing it within Moodle site adminstration for Moodle administrators only.

+As a companion feature to the Opcache-GUI which is used by Moodle administrators in the browser, we added a simple CLI tool to reset PHP Opcache from the command line.

-As a companion feature to the Opcache-GUI which is used manually by Moodle administrators, we added a simple Nagios check for PHP Opcache which can be leveraged to monitor PHP Opcache usage automatically.
+Additionally as a companion feature to the Opcache-GUI which is used manually by Moodle administrators, we added a simple Nagios check for PHP Opcache which can be leveraged to monitor PHP Opcache usage automatically.

 Installation